Toxic Foods for Dogs

 CAFFEINE

 Dogs can’t have caffeine.
 Caffeine affects dogs more intensely than it does humans, and too much can be fatal.
 Save the coffee for your morning wake-up call and stick to plain water for your dog.
 If you have diet pills in your home, put them in a place your dog can’t get to.
-These pills typically contain caffeine, and just two of them could kill a small dog.
+These pills typically contain caffeine and can be potentially deadly if ingested.

 CHOCOLATE

-Dogs can’t eat chocolate.
-Chocolate contains both theobromine and caffeine, both of which can be toxic, or even fatal, to a dog.
+No list of foods that are toxic to dogs would be complete without chocolate.
+This sweet treat contains both theobromine and caffeine, both of which can be toxic, or even fatal, to a dog.
 One simple rule of thumb when it comes to dogs and chocolate: the darker the chocolate, the greater the danger.
-White chocolate, for example, has almost no theobromine, so while it’s not necessarily safe for dogs to eat, it is less toxic than milk or baking chocolate.
-The American Animal Hospital Association (AAHA) says that just 3 ounces of baking chocolate can kill a medium-sized dog, while it would take over 1 pound of milk chocolate to kill the dog.
+White chocolate, for example, has almost no theobromine, so while it’s not necessarily safe for dogs to eat, it is less toxic than milk chocolate or baking chocolate.
+Purdue University says that just a single ounce of baking chocolate could produce severe toxicity in a ten-pound dog, while it would take two or three average-sized milk chocolate bars to produce toxicity in a dog of the same size.
 Don’t rely on measurements, though—keep your dog safe by saving the chocolate treats for yourself.

 RELATED: Can Dogs Eat Chicken Bones?